Exploring Karnak's Great Temple of Amun, Luxor

-On the north wall of the corridor are fine reliefs depicting Tuthmosis III offering incense to an ithyphallic Amun; the Kings pouring water over Amun, with priests and male and female singers coming in on the right, and the King pouring water on an altar and burning incense in the presence of Amun.
+On the north wall of the corridor are fine reliefs depicting Tuthmosis III offering incense to an ithyphallic Amun; the pharaohs pouring water over Amun, with priests and male and female singers coming in on the right, and the pharaoh pouring water on an altar and burning incense in the presence of Amun.

 From the northeast corner of the hall, a staircase mounts within a tower-like structure to a room containing an alabaster altar, which may have served some astronomical purpose.
 The rooms on the east side of the hall are in a ruinous condition.

 Adjoining the south end of the Central Court of the Temple of Amun is a badly ruined court flanked by walls and bounded at the far end by the Seventh Pylon.

 Here, too, is the Favissa or offerings pit (now filled in) where a huge number of statues of many different periods (779 of stone and no fewer than 17,000 of bronze) were found between 1902 and 1909.

 The Seventh Pylon was built by Tuthmosis III, whose victories are celebrated on the front and rear faces.
 Like the Eighth Pylon, it lay on the south approach to the Temple of Amenophis I, which was pulled down by Tuthmosis III.

 Beside the Seventh Pylon is a modern door by which visitors usually leave the temple to see the reliefs on the outside of the south wall of the Great Hypostyle Hall.

 Hatshepsut's names were erased from the reliefs by Tuthmosis II.
-Seti I restored the reliefs after their destruction by Amenophis IV, in many cases inserting his own name in place of those of the earlier kings.
+Seti I restored the reliefs after their destruction by Amenophis IV, in many cases inserting his own name in place of those of the earlier pharaohs.

-The reliefs on the pylon's right hand (west) tower are the most interesting and include Seti I (originally Hatshepsut) being conducted into the temple by the falcon-headed god Montu, who holds the hieroglyph for "life" to his nostrils, with priests bearing the sacred barque behind the king.
+Make sure to check out the relief of Seti I (originally Hatshepsut) being conducted into the temple by the falcon-headed god Montu, who holds the hieroglyph for "life" to his nostrils, with priests bearing the sacred barque behind the king.

 History of the Temple of Amun: Ancient Egypt's Most Important Religious Sanctuary

-When Tuthmosis I made Thebes capital of the New Kingdom, the original modest temple no longer seemed adequate to the power of the god, and the king added a large court bounded on the west by a Pylon (V) and surrounded by colonnades with Osiris pillars.
+When Tuthmosis I made Thebes (modern-day Luxor) capital of the New Kingdom, the original modest temple no longer seemed adequate to the power of the god, and the pharaoh added a large court bounded on the west by a Pylon (V) and surrounded by colonnades with Osiris pillars.

 Ramses I erected the Second Pylon, and between this and the Third Pylon, Seti I and Ramses II built the great Hypostyle Hall, which has remained one of the chief marvels of Egyptian architecture.
 Ramses II also built a new enclosure wall.
 With this, the building of the great temple came, for the time being, to an end.

 The temples erected by Seti II and Ramses III were independent buildings outside the main temple.
-Then the Libyan Kings of Bubastis (22nd Dynasty) revived the traditions of the earlier Pharaohs.
+Then the Libyan Kings of Bubastis (22nd Dynasty) revived the traditions of the earlier pharaohs.
 In front of Ramses I's pylon, Sheshonq built a large court with colonnades along the sides, incorporating half of Ramses III's temple in it and erecting a large pylon (I) on its west side.